The privilege of a lifetime is to become who you truly are.

 Teresa began her life’s work as a bereavement intern while earning a Master of Arts in Counseling from St. Edward's University.
 After graduating in 2015, she transitioned into a dual position where she counseled young adults with autism and directed outreach for an independent living transition program.
 Teresa joined the Austin Mindfulness Center in 2017.

-Now a full-time counselor in her eighth year of practice, Teresa is deeply committed to supporting others on their paths to awakening, healing, and growth.
+Now a full-time counselor in her ninth year of practice, Teresa is deeply committed to supporting others on their paths to awakening, healing, and growth.
 Teresa got her start in marketing roles at Fortune 500 companies, but after 20 years made the bold decision to leave high-tech for the healing arts in response to her soul's clarion call for "something more".
 For the first several years during this career transition, she worked as a massage therapist and yoga teacher before settling into her most cherished role as a therapist.
 In her free time, Teresa enjoys yoga, meditation, and spirituality as well as studying the Enneagram, spending time with family and friends, and being a devoted student of life.

 I'm glad you've decided to reach out.
 Therapy can help you feel better, gain new understanding, and navigate life's biggest challenges.
 It can also lead you to discover your true self and empower you to create more freedom, flow, and vitality in your life.
 Naturally, I would feel privileged to join you on this journey towards healing and growth.